 Governments and corporations are increasingly recognizing that ICT supply chain risk is a critical part of the cybersecurity and privacy risk calculus and have taken actions to mitigate it.
-In some cases, governments are retreating to “technology nationalism,” creating barriers to trade based on concerns about national security, cybersecurity risk, economic competitiveness, and domestic political considerations.
+In some cases, governments are retreating to “TechNationalism,” creating barriers to trade based on concerns about national security, cybersecurity risk, economic competitiveness, and domestic political considerations.
 These barriers directly target foreign ICT providers and disrupt the technological innovation and supplier diversity that the global ICT marketplace thrives on, which can actually increase cybersecurity risk.
 This breakthrough group is working to bring objective, risk-based standards into the conversation to ensure that the most secure products and services are available worldwide.

-Buyers of ICT must be able to evaluate objectively and confidently the security implications of using ICT products and services for their organizational risk profiles.
-To that end, in 2016, this breakthrough group published Purchasing Secure ICT Products and Services: A Buyers Guide, which outlines questions that ICT consumers can ask their suppliers to understand how to manage security risks, including supply chain risk, introduced into enterprises by commercial technology.
+In 2016, this breakthrough group published Purchasing Secure ICT Products and Services: A Buyers Guide, which outlines questions that ICT consumers can ask their suppliers to understand how to manage security risks, including supply chain risk, introduced into enterprises by commercial technology.
 This unique resource is intended for all organizations interested in acquiring more secure information and communications technology products and services.
 The report has received wide media coverage and was featured in The Wall Street Journal.
 It was also presented at numerous conferences and events since its release.